vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/163/13_upa_prAgAtparamaM.md

 title = "13"

 +++
-I don’t understand the point and syntactic status of the (pseudo-)izafe construction paramám yát sadhástham, and I therefore left out the yád in the publ. tr.
+I don’t understand the point and syntactic status of the (pseudo-)izafe construction paramám yát sadhástham, and I therefore left out the yád in the published translation

 It may simply be a relative clause “what is his highest seat” with the main verb fronted around it.